mimoduo/mimogear/docs/pug/partials.md

 #Partials

-Partials are meant to serve as reusable blocks that are frequent throughout the design.
+Partials serve as reusable blocks.
 The content of a partial will never change.
 Mimogear comes with the following partials which should serve as a formidable start to the beginning of your development.

 * Address
 * Article